 To start, you must find something that interests you.
 You must choose a topic related to your field of study.
 Read on articles about recent discoveries, breakthroughs, and innovation.
-Find inspiration everywhere you go.
+Find inspiration on EssayPro.com or just ask one of our professional writers to help you.
 Make sure that the topic you’ll be writing on will interest you so that you’ll find it easier to write about.
 Take a look on the things on you believe in.
 Review on things that you are passionate about and ask yourself these questions.

 - What do I want to study?